Research

 H. Vernaeve, Nonstandard principles for generalized functions, Journal of Mathematical Analysis and Applications (2011) 384: 536-548.

-H. Vernaeve, J. Vindas, Characterization of distributions having a value at a point in the sense of Robinson, Submitted.
+H. Vernaeve, J. Vindas, Characterization of distributions having a value at a point in the sense of Robinson, Journal of Mathematical Analysis and Applications (2012) 396(1): 371-374.

-E. Allaud, A. Delcroix, V. Dévoué, J.-A. Marti, H. Vernaeve, Paradigmatic wellposedness in some generalized characteristic Cauchy problems, Proceedings of the ISAAC Conference 2011, To appear.
+E. Allaud, A. Delcroix, V. Dévoué, J.-A. Marti, H. Vernaeve, Paradigmatic wellposedness in some generalized characteristic Cauchy problems, In: Proceedings of the 8th congress of the International Society for Analysis, its Applications, and Computation (ISAAC), Moscow, Russia, August 22-27, 2011.
+(2013) 476-489.
+Moscow: People's Friendship University of Russia.

 Disclaimer.
 Preprints on arXiv are the latest drafts of the papers.
 Substantial differences with the published version may exist.